apalache-mc/apalache/docs/src/apalache/antipatterns.md

 # Antipatterns

-This page collects known Apalache antipatterns (APs).
-APs are syntactic forms or specification approaches that, for one reason or another, have particularly slow/complex encodings.
+This page collects known antipaterns (APs) when writing TLA+ for Apalache.
+In this context, APs are syntactic forms or specification approaches that, for one reason or another, have particularly slow/complex encodings for the target model checker.
 For a pattern to be an AP, there must exist a known, equivalent, efficient pattern.

 Often, APs arise from a user's past experiences with writing TLA+ for TLC, or from a direct translation of imperative OOP code into TLA+, as those follow a different paradigm, and therefore entail different cost evaluation of which expressions are slow/complex and which are not.